Blog

 When it comes to treating and preventing these parasites, convenience is key.
 Nobody enjoys the struggle of administering a foul-tasting pill to their cat each month.
 A more pleasant experience for both you and your feline friend makes consistent treatment, and therefore parasite protection for you and your family, much more likely.

 We recommend NexGard Spectra for Cats as an easy-to-use broad-spectrum parasite prevention solution.
 NexGard Spectra is simple to administer, fast-acting, and effective.
-Once a month, simply apply the liquid to your cat’s skin between their shoulder
+Once a month, simply apply the liquid to your cat’s skin between their shoulder blades using the specially designed applicator.
+The liquid is generally well-tolerated and not offensive to cats’ sense of smell.

 As the most comprehensive treatment on the market, NexGard Spectra for Cats protects your cat from a variety of parasites: